dsquintana/website/content/authors/admin/_index.md

 - Visitors
 ---

 Daniel S. Quintana is a researcher in biological psychiatry at the University of Oslo.
-His research interests include social behavior, the oxytocin system, heart rate variability, and meta-analysis.
+His research interests include social behavior, the oxytocin system, heart rate variability, autism spectrum disorder, and meta-analysis.

 He currently leads a project investigating the role of the oxytocin system in the development of severe mental illness and metabolic disorder, which is supported by an Excellence Project for Young Researchers grant from the Novo Nordisk Foundation.